coopdigital/coop-frontend/packages/foundations/README.md

 For example the shopping basket icon would be used with:

-### Using the icons accessibily
+### Using the icons accessibly

 You should always try to pair an icon with text if possible as suggested in the [Experience Library guidelines on icons](https://www.coop.co.uk/experience-library/foundations/icon-set.html)

-If the icon is paired with text it is classed as decorative and can be hidden from screenreaders.
+If the icon is paired with text it is classed as decorative and can be hidden from screen readers.

 ```html
 <p>